nateKlaux/Naviga.Docs/Solicitor Concierge/configure_available_areas.md

 Add a postal code:

 1. Select the circular **+** button in the **ZIP/Postal Codes** section.
 A search feature will appear.
 2. In the following order, choose a country, state, and if applicable, county and city.
-You can limit your **AA** to a single postal code or an entire city or state's postal codes.
+You can limit your **AA** to a single postal code or an entire city or state's postal code.
 3. Add individual postal codes by either dragging or double-clicking them or add your entire search query with the **add all** button.
 Once a postal code has been added to your **AA**, you can explore them with the expand arrow.
 4. Select the **active** box, then select **save**.